Greek junta: Role of the King

 When the tanks came to the streets of Athens on 21 April, the legitimate National Radical Union government, of which Rallis was a member, asked King Constantine to immediately mobilise the state against the coup; he declined to do so, and swore in a new government in accordance with the putschists' stipulations.

 The King, who had relented and decided to co-operate, claimed till his death that he was isolated and did not know what else to do.
 He has since claimed that he was trying to gain time to organise a counter-coup and oust the Junta.
 He did organise such a counter-coup; however, the fact that the new government had legal sanction, in that it had been appointed by the legitimate head of state, played an important role in the coup's success.
 The King was later to regret his decision bitterly.
 For many Greeks, it served to identify him indelibly with the coup and certainly played an important role in the final decision to abolish the monarchy, sanctioned by the 1974 referendum.

-The only concession the King could achieve was to appoint a civilian as prime minister, rather than Spandidakis.
-Konstantinos Kollias, a former Attorney General of the Areios Pagos (supreme court), was chosen.
+The only concession the King could achieve was to appoint a civilian as prime minister.
+While the junta wanted Spandidakis for the post, at Constantine's insistence Konstantinos Kollias, a former Attorney General of the Areios Pagos (supreme court), was chosen.
 He was a well-known royalist and had even been disciplined under the Papandreou government for meddling in the investigation of the murder of MP Gregoris Lambrakis.
 Kollias was little more than a figurehead and real power rested with the army, and especially Papadopoulos, who emerged as the coup's strong man and became Minister to the Presidency of the Government.
 Other coup members occupied key posts.

 Up until then constitutional legitimacy had been preserved, since under the Greek Constitution the King could appoint whomever he wanted as prime minister, as long as Parliament endorsed the appointment with a vote of confidence or a general election was called.
-It was this government, sworn-in during the early evening hours of 21 April, that formalised the coup.
+It was this government, sworn in during the early evening hours of 21 April, that formalised the coup.
 It adopted a "Constituent Act", an amendment tantamount to a revolution, cancelling the elections and effectively abolishing the constitution, which would be replaced later.

 In the meantime, the government was to rule by decree.
 Since traditionally such Constituent Acts did not need to be signed by the Crown, the King never signed it, permitting him to claim, years later, that he had never signed any document instituting the junta.
 Critics claim that Constantine II did nothing to prevent the government (and especially his chosen prime minister, Kollias) from legally instituting the authoritarian government to come.
 This same government published and enforced a decree, already proclaimed on radio as the coup was in progress, instituting martial law.
 Constantine claimed he never signed that decree either.